kristopolous/2019-november-novel/readme.md

 Hopes and dreams can have a crippling effect.
 The more I expect from something, the less I can take action on it.
 The less I expect, the better I do.
 But the expectation can't be merely theatrical - it has to be as genuine as possible.
+Reality has to be imagined, believed in, and then acted upon.
+Only then can it be made.

 You can fake things for others but only when you fake things for yourself as well do things truly change.

-It's november 1st, 2019, nearly 4 years into a startup that arguably never really started up in any meaningful way.
+It's November 1st, 2019, nearly 4 years into a startup that arguably never really started up in any meaningful way.
 This would be ok if we were a bunch of 22 year olds, on our first go, and that modifier after 4 was "months" but instead I am 37 and have been doing this for 20 years.

 Can you do well, pay all your bills, have a decent savings growing, and still be a complete an utter failure at life?

 In a way, I wanted something, I worked hard for it, but I didn't really know what it was.
 Amorphous words like "success" unmanifested by material reality don't really mean much.

+When O'Shaughnessy wrote "We are the music makers, And we are the dreamers of dreams, Wandering by lone sea-breakers, And sitting by desolate streams;— World-losers and world-forsakers, On whom the pale moon gleams: Yet we are the movers and shakers Of the world for ever, it seems." there was something deeper there that I simply wasn't getting.
+Maybe success isn't a commitment existing within the confinement of a reality as much as it is a commitment to creating a new one.
+The process of getting there is about making sure our dreams aren't lost in transmission.

-Without concrete goals I'm just drifting.
+Without concrete goals it's just drifting.
 I guess writing a book is a concrete goal, the 1600 or so words a day, sure.
 But that's a vanity metric.

 Vanity metrics are quite common in goal oriented thinking.
 People get the feeling that they are just drifting through time without a solid notion of orientation or enterprise to steer their intentions.
 The measurable, the metric, is there to help guide them.
 Corporations make up "key performance indicators" - numerical benchmarks that are easy to compute and graph in excel and then expect to see over a 6 month period that they are going up.